alexeilebedev/openacr/txt/tut3.md

 In the first instance, one line of code corresponds to one logical step of the algorithm being implemented.
 In the second instance, each line corresponds to a few CPU instructions.
 This style is fully asynchronous and no blocking calls are typically allowed.
 In a full kernel bypass application, not even system calls are allowed.
-Both amc and `algo_lib` are support this use case.
+Both amc and `algo_lib` support this use case.

 It is also possible to mix these two paradigms, but the distinction is useful to keep